rayford295/rayford295.github.io/_pages/about.md

   I have the honor of working with the advisor,
   <a href="https://www.geoearlab.com/people" target="_blank" rel="noopener">Dr. Lei Zou</a>, in the
   <a href="https://www.geoearlab.com" target="_blank" rel="noopener">Geospatial Exploration and Resolution (GEAR) Lab</a>.
-  My research lies at the intersection of Responsible GIS and Autonomous GeoAI, where I work to develop explainable and trustworthy GeoAI systems that enhance transparency and interpretability in spatial decision-making.
+  My research lies at the intersection of Responsible GeoAI and Autonomous GeoAI, where I work to develop explainable and trustworthy GeoAI systems that enhance transparency and interpretability in spatial decision-making.
 I am also the founder and maintainer of
 <a href="https://github.com/AutoGeoAI4Sci" target="_blank" rel="noopener">
   <strong>AutonomousGeoAI4Science</strong>
 </a>, an open research initiative and community hub dedicated to advancing autonomous and responsible GeoAI, which I actively develop and curate.
 My doctoral committee members include